alvarosoaress/infinity-for-reddit/readme.md

 You need to use these numbers to modify the JSON and still be able to import it to the app.

-This below is the table of all Colors of Rose Pine base theme translated to the app's wreid numbers
+This [Table](https://github.com/alvarosoaress/infinity-for-reddit/blob/main/translated_hex.md) has all Colors of Rose Pine base theme translated to the app's wreid numbers

-> LINK